Scrumpis/Scrumpis.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 Nick Johnson is a dual PhD candidate of genetics and genome sciences and ecology, evolution, and behavior at Michigan State University.
-His research interests include plant adaptation,
+His research interests include plant adaptation, predicting phenotype from genotype, and public data analysis.
+His dissertation is focused on using comparative genomics to reveal adaptive genomic patterns in agronomic weeds.